shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 4. **Select the Customers** query.
 When selected, Customers will have a blue border and there is a "**+"** sign after Table (this indicates we are adding a step after Table.
-If you do not see the **"+"** sign after table, you may have selected a different step.
+If you do not see the **"+"** sign after Table, you may have selected a different step.
 Select Table and you will be good to go).

 5. From the Visual query menu, select **Combine -\> Merge queries**.